Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 >
 > Fields can be queried in the same expression as the parent node, resulting in fast response times.
 Their content can optionally be stored to speed up display or sorting.
 Fields may also use a different analyzer than the parent node, which allows e.g. multiple languages to be handled separately.

 Fields differ from facets with respect to their functionality and their use.
 The eXist-db documentation describes several contexts in which fields may be useful, but the one we focus on here is that fields, like facets, can hold precomputed values.
 The benefit of storing precomputed values in fields is that the computation is performed only once, and at indexing time, while otherwise it would have to performed at query time, and therefore separately for each query.
-Since indexing is typically less time-sensitive than query and retrieval, using fields has the potential of improving query response time.
+Furthermore, indexing is typically less time-sensitive than query and retrieval, which means that using fields has the potential of improving query response time.

 Fields, unlike facets, do not automatically provide precomputed counts and do not inherently support a hierarchical taxonomy.

-(Fields differ from facets also in positive ways, that is, not only with respect to features of facets that they do not support, like counts and hierarchy.
-Fields allow users to specify datatypes other than the default `xs:string`, they allow conditions with an `@if` attribute, and they make it possible to index the same content with different analyzers.
-These features are described in the official eXist-db documentation.)
+Fields also differ from facets in positive ways: fields allow users to specify datatypes other than the default `xs:string`, they allow conditions with an `@if` attribute, and they make it possible to index the same content with different analyzers.
+These features are described in the official eXist-db documentation.

 ### Configuring fields